Donders-Institute/bidscoin/docs/bidsapps.rst

     options:
-      -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
+      -h, --help            show this help message and exit -p LABEL [LABEL ...], --participant LABEL [LABEL ...]
                             Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
-If not specified then all participants will be processed will be processed
+If not specified then all participants will be processed -b NAME, --bidsmap NAME
-      -b BIDSMAP, --bidsmap BIDSMAP
                             Selects a custom study bidsmap file for extracting source data properties and attributes.
 If the bidsmap filename is just the basename (i.e. no "/" in the name) then it is assumed to be located in the current directory or in